FROG: A new people detection dataset for knee-high 2D range finders: FROG dataset

 We present our graphical tool used to annotate the dataset.
 It loads ROS bag files containing ROS laser scan messages, and graphically displays them using a top-down projection.
 The tool also allows visualizing image messages from a camera side by side (\texttt{sensor\_msgs/Image}) if they are available either in the same ROS bag file or in an external time-synchronized bag file.
 This can help the user identify the people to be labeled in the scene.
 The scan labeler is implemented using Python 3, PyQt5 and ROS Noetic.
 It is publicly available on GitHub\footnote{\url{https://github.com/robotics-upo/laserscan_labeler}}, where a detailed description and instructions for use are included.

 The main interface of the application can be seen in Fig.~\ref{fig:labeling_tool}.
 On the left side panel we can observe the projected laser scan (in red).
 The scan can then be labeled by creating/removing annotation circles enclosing the laser points that correspond to each person using the mouse.
-Support for additional annotation classes is also present, and intended for future use.
-An important feature of our tool is the ability to track the group of points inside each circle through time.
-Thanks to this feature, the annotation circles move along with people in subsequent scans, which considerably simplifies and speeds up the annotation process.
 The user can at any time create, move, modify the radius or delete any circle.
 Moreover, the tool includes several options for playing back the laser scans and moving forwards/backwards in time at different speeds.
+Support for additional annotation classes is also present, like baby strollers, wheelchairs or other walking aids, and intended for future use.